Omni Loop: Release

 The film had its world premiere at South by Southwest on March 13, 2024.
 In July 2024, Magnolia Pictures acquired distribution rights to the film, setting it for a September 20, 2024, theatrical release.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on ten critics, indicating "generally favorable" reviews.

 In a review on RogerEbert.com, Matt Zoller Seitz gave the movie three out of four stars, saying, "it’s a seductive and thought provoking ride with sensitive and surprising performances."